-The Board has considered the Proposal and believes that amending the Company's by-laws in the manner contemplated by the Proposal is unnecessary and not in the best interests of the Company or its stockholders.
-The Company recognizes the importance of the issue of climate change.
+The Board has considered the Proposal and believes that issuing a report disclosing how the Company intends to reduce its operational and supply chain greenhouse gas ("GHG") emissions is unnecessary and not in the best interests of the Company or its stockholders.
+The Company recognizes the importance of reducing its GHG emissions and takes the issue of climate change seriously.
 In opposing the Proposal, the Company does not mean to show a lack of concern by the Board or the Company for this topic.
-Rather, the Company is merely resisting the amendment of the Company's by-laws and dedication of Company resources to conducting a non-binding advisory vote and publishing a report that would duplicate existing efforts and disclosures.
+Rather the Company is merely resisting the creation and publication of a report that would duplicate existing efforts and disclosures.

-The Company is investing time, effort and resources towards sustainability and working to reduce the Company's impact on the environment through certain initiatives and conservation programs.
-Over the past several years, the Company has expanded its climate change efforts and disclosures, including the following:
+The Company is investing time, effort and resources towards sustainability and is working to reduce the Company's impact on the environment through certain initiatives and is also committed to transparency with its stockholders concerning its sustainability efforts.

+Over the past several years, the Company has expanded its initiatives and disclosures to address climate change.
+In the past year alone, the Company has made substantial progress by engaging in the following efforts: